BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 Gradual Training, and you have more information than you need.
 As we said before, back in the Buddha’s day, there were no Sutta collections as we have them now.
-All the information we have now on account of the *nikāyas*, monks did not have access to that.
+All the information we have now on account of the
+<span lang="pi">*nikāyas*</span>, monks did not have access to that.
 Only Venerable Ānanda remembered all of it.
 Most of the monks didn’t.
 Probably the vast majority of them knew maybe one story, with one instruction, and that was enough for enlightenment.
 Why?
 Because they did the work.
 If you know the four noble truths and you know the Gradual Training—most importantly—you know what comes first: the virtue, sense restraint, guarding of the sense doors.
 You have all the information you need.
 Now you have to start doing that.
 Which is what the information is telling you to do.
 And, that’s the catch; people don’t do it.
-Even when they take on the virtue, take on the gradual training, they still keep it on the level of performing the instruction on the level of information, because they don’t want to endure the *dukkha* on the right level—that liability to suffering.
+Even when they take on the virtue, take on the gradual training, they still keep it on the level of performing the instruction on the level of information, because they don’t want to endure the
+<span lang="pi">*dukkha*</span> on the right level—that liability to
+suffering.
 They don’t want to feel it without immediately trying to manage it, because it’s too unpleasant.
 You need to give up the management, and just stay under the pressure of that unresolved liability to suffering—on the deepest existential level so that the right view can take root and start to grow.
 It can only do so on that basis.

 The Buddha taught only two things: suffering and freedom from it.
-If somebody correctly understands the nature of *dukkha*, there are only two outcomes of that, either mental derangement or noble search.
+If somebody correctly understands the nature of
+<span lang="pi">*dukkha*</span>, there are only two outcomes of that,
+either mental derangement or noble search.
 If they don’t lose their mind on account of the recognition of that liability to suffering, that existential dread, then they will have no other choice but to try and correctly uproot it, and seek the correct information—that will then be the basis for them making the right effort and enduring things on the right level.
 It comes down to that, enduring things on the right level.
-If you endure things on the level of that existential *dukkha*—without trying to manage it, get rid of it, distract yourself from it— then the whole basis for the right view and everything else that comes from it is being developed.
+If you endure things on the level of that existential
+<span lang="pi">*dukkha*</span>—without trying to manage it, get rid of
+it, distract yourself from it— then the whole basis for the right view and everything else that comes from it is being developed.
 That’s the fundamental difference between information and understanding it.
 It’s in two opposite directions.
 Information gives you something that needs to be understood, but only your effort to understand can bring that